holest-ecommerce/HolestPayPHP/README.md

   - varies depending on module

 ```
-Fiscal statuses will exists only if fiscal/integration module add status at all and if it is executed
+Fiscal/Integration statuses will exists only if fiscal/integration module add status at all and if it is executed

 ```shell
 Possible packet shipping status: